jporonovich/VicesAndEconomics/README.md

 # Project Summary
 Last updated: March, 2021 <br />

-*Please Note, this is an ongoing project.
-I generally put in a couple hours a week to move the needle.*<br />
+*Please note, this is an ongoing project.
+I  put in a couple hours a week to move the needle.*<br />

 ## About
 The subject or premise of this project, is to study the correlation between economic recessions and the use of vices such as tobacco and alcohol.
 An article published on WebMD, “[As Economy Goes Down, Drinking Goes Up]( https://www.webmd.com/mental-health/addiction/news/20111013/as-economy-goes-down-drinking-goes-up)” suggested that drinking and alcohol consumption are inversely correlated in the united states.